Skip to content

 FormParser roleValidator roleStatus

-rfc822Name / dNSNamedecode to typed email/DNS valuesenforcepartial
+rfc822Name / dNSNamedecode to typed email/DNS valuesenforcecomplete

-uniformResourceIdentifierdecode to typed URI valuesenforce host-based matchingpartial
+uniformResourceIdentifierdecode to typed URI valuesenforce host-based matchingcomplete

-iPAddressdecode to address+mask bytesenforcepartial
+iPAddressdecode to address+mask bytesenforcecomplete

 • Parser responsibility: preserve enough tag/type information that validation can make a deterministic supported-vs-unsupported decision.